Key Personnel

 • Time and event driven simulation using Matlab, Simulink and similar

-Trevor Jones has written and published papers on satellite payload design and Repeater and Antenna Design for a European On-board Processing Satellite System published at ECSC-1 and ICDSC-9 and holds a patent for Reconfigurable Transmit Antenna for Shaped Contour Coverage; Multibeam communication system and method.
+Trevor has written and published papers on satellite payload design and Repeater and Antenna Design for a European On-board Processing Satellite System published at ECSC-1 and ICDSC-9 and holds a patent for Reconfigurable Transmit Antenna for Shaped Contour Coverage; Multibeam communication system and method.

 ⬆ Back to the top